KhurrumA/Group-Project/README.md

 - `GET /account/friendsLeaderboard`: Retrieves and renders the friends leaderboard (protected route).
 - `GET /account/friends`: Retrieves and renders the user's friends list (protected route).
 - `GET /account/level`: Retrieves and renders the user's level (protected route).
+- `GET /account/searchFriend`: Endpoint to search friends and add them into the friends list.

 ## Admin Routes